-Performance obligations are determined based on the nature of the services provided by the Organization.
 Revenue for performance obligations satisfied at a point in time is generally recognized when services are provided and the Organization does not believe it is required to provide additional goods or service related to those services.

 Gifts of cash and other assets are reported as restricted support if they are received with donor stipulations that limit the use of the donated amounts.
-When a stipulated time restriction ends or purpose restriction is satisfied, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as reclassifications.
+When a stipulated time restriction ends or purpose restriction is satisfied, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.